mauricioklein/mauricioklein.github.io/about.md

 Hello!

-I'm Mauricio Klein, software developer with more than 5 years of experience.
+I'm Mauricio Klein, computer engineering student and software developer with more than 5 years of experience.

 Big fan of Linux and the Open Source world, I'm always looking for new technologies, that I'll share here.